holstegelab/aghub_docs/agh_getting_started.md

 ------------------------

 1. Next, go to [portal](https://portal.cua.surf.nl).
-    a.
-Fill in the login details you received by mail, and change the auto-generated password from the e-mail
+   - Fill in the login details you received by mail, and change the auto-generated password from the e-mail
-    b.
-You need to accept the SURF Usage agreement to obtain access to the AGHub.
+   - You need to accept the SURF Usage agreement to obtain access to the AGHub.
-    c.
-In order to access the AGHub you need to have a file on your local computer (say, your laptop) with a private SSH key, and you need to upload its matching public SSH key on the SURF CUA portal.
+   - In order to access the AGHub you need to have a file on your local computer (say, your laptop) with a private SSH key, and you need to upload its matching public SSH key on the SURF CUA portal.
      Then, when you are going to connect to AGHub from your computer, the SSH private and public keys will be compared and, if they successfully relate to one-another, your connection will be established.
 Note that uploading your key to the portal is an one time task.

-       1. If you already have an SSH key-pair you can proceed to upload it.
+     - If you already have an SSH key-pair you can proceed to upload it.
        If not, see [this link](https://spiderdocs.readthedocs.io/en/latest/Pages/ssh_keys.html) for the process on Linux and Mac.
        By default, the key-pair is stored in the .ssh folder in your home directory.
 The public key is the file with the extension .pub.
        Note that Windows SSH agents like [Putty](https://www.putty.org) also have functionality to [generate SSH keys](https://www.ssh.com/academy/ssh/putty/windows/puttygen).
        Your public key can be stored in a file, or copied from the GUI.

-       2. Next, copy the contents of the public key file to the clipboard.
+     - Next, copy the contents of the public key file to the clipboard.
 Then, go to the portal, and fill in the public key in the text box, and
        *the password of your portal account* (thus not a possible password you might have associated with your private key!).
        Then, click on the button to upload the key.

 2. Now, set up a [2fa token](https://2fa.surfsara.nl/) for logging into SSH.
 For this, you need to install an 2FA-app on your phone.
 A good choice is 'privacyIDEA Authenticator'.
    After installing the app, you need to scan the QR code on the 2FA website.
 This will add an entry to the app.